 The creation of Ambulante Ediciones responds to an inescapable fact: the printed word is also a powerful tool for promoting social and cultural change.
-Ambulante has been aware of this since the beginning, and now formalizes it under this label, whose mission is to expand the constellation of subjects, journeys and discussions already created by the festival.
+Since the beginning Ambulante has been aware of this, and now formalizes it under this label, whose mission is to expand the constellation of subjects, journeys and discussions already created by the festival.
 The aim is to publish essential woks that expand documentary cinema culture and open new spaces for reflection with our audience.
 From silent reading to public debate, Ambulante Ediciones also offers a chance to discover, share and transform ideas.

-“I am very glad to see how Ambulante broadens its horizons and ventures into publishing books,” shares Gael García Bernal.
+“I am very glad to see the way Ambulante broadens its horizons and ventures into publishing books,” shares Gael García Bernal.

 Film as a subversive art